prz3m/web2kindle/README.md

 ## Why?

 There are many apps (e.g. Send to Kindle browser extension by Amazon or Tinderizer bookmarklet) which do the same.
 The problem begins if the article has many images in it - they are often not included.
-With this script, all the images are attached.
+With this script, all images are attached.

+## What you need
+* [kindlegen](https://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) - converts html to mobi.
+Download and put `kindlegen.exe` (or `kindlegen` on Linux) in the same directory as the program.
+* Gmail account with 2 factor authentication

+On Windows, you can download executable version from https://github.com/prz3m/web2kindle/releases.
+On other OSes (or if you want to run from source), install dependecies from the list below.

 ## Dependencies
-* [kindlegen](https://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) - converts html to mobi.
-Download and put `kindlegen.exe` (or `kindlegen` on Linux) in the same directory as the script.
 * [python-readability](https://github.com/buriy/python-readability) - handles scraping article from the webpage and is pretty   neat
 * [yagmail](https://github.com/kootenpv/yagmail) - sending emails from gmail
 * PyQT - if you will use GUI